 At a glance

-CAREER: Kicking off his fifth NFL season, came to Raiders as an unrestricted free agent, and will battle for a reserve role in the Oakland backfield…A reserve back until 2012, his final season with the Jaguars, when he started six games as a replacement for an injured Maurice Jones-Drew…Sat out the 2011 campaign on injured reserve, after sustaining a knee injury during the preseason…Prior to the injury, however, over his first two seasons (2009-10), averaged 5.4 yards per carry (123 attempts, 661 yards), with five touchdowns…Raiders fans remember him for his performance against Oakland late in 2010, when he scampered for a 74-yard touchdown as part of a five-carry, 109-yard day…Also has limited NFL experience as a kickoff-returner…Launched his NFL career when Jacksonville selected him with the 250th overall choice, in the seventh round of the ’09 draft.
+CAREER: In his fifth NFL season in 2013, took over the starting role with an injured Darren McFadden…A reserve back until 2012, his final season with the Jaguars, when he started six games as a replacement for an injured Maurice Jones-Drew…Sat out the 2011 campaign on injured reserve, after sustaining a knee injury during the preseason…Prior to the injury, however, over his first two seasons (2009-10), averaged 5.4 yards per carry (123 attempts, 661 yards), with five touchdowns…Raiders fans remember him for his performance against Oakland late in 2010, when he scampered for a 74-yard touchdown as part of a five-carry, 109-yard day…Also has limited NFL experience as a kickoff-returner…Launched his NFL career when Jacksonville selected him with the 250th overall choice, in the seventh round of the ’09 draft.

 2012: Played in 10 games with six starts at RB…Had 283 yards on 101 carries (2.8 avg.), with two TDs, and caught 19 passes for 130 yards (6.8 avg.)…Also returned 10 kickoffs for 241 yards (24.1 avg.)…Missed two early games (Sept.
 16-23) with a knee injury, then sustained a Week 12 concussion that sidelined him for the final four contests…(9/9) at Min.: In his first game since Jan.
 2, 2011, made his fourth career start with Maurice Jones-Drew having rejoined the team a week prior; however, injured his knee in the season-opener and missed the ensuing two games…(10/21) at Oak.: Replaced an injured Jones-Drew (foot) early in the contest and helped the Jaguars build a 14-3 advantage with a 5-yard TD run in the second quarter; also matched a career best with seven receptions, including his longest career reception, 26 yards on a fourth-quarter grab…(10/28) at GB: Returned to the lineup and posted 115 yards from scrimmage and 59 rushing yards, both season highs; opened a drive late in the first quarter with a 21-yard burst, then caught a 24-yard pass to set up a second-quarter FG…(11/25) vs. Ten.: Gave the Jaguars an early lead they would not relinquish in a 24-19 win, scoring on a 1-yard run…(12/2) at Buf.: Left contest in second quarter with concussion and did not return…Inactive for Weeks 14-16 games before team placed him on injured reserve, Dec.
 24.